© Crown copyright 2017

 All visitors must have a valid passport and visa.
 A visa is not required for tourism.
 Business visitors need to have a business visa.
 Business visa holders can usually remain in Peru for up to 183 days.

-If you’re travelling to South Africa for business, check the Foreign and Commonwealth Office (FCO) travel advice page beforehand.
+If you’re travelling to Peru for business, check the Foreign and Commonwealth Office (FCO) travel advice first.

-Contact the Department for International Trade (DIT) team in Peru for more information and advice on opportunities for doing business in Peru.
+Contact the DIT team in Peru for more information and advice on opportunities for doing business in Peru.